FlowFuse/website/src/handbook/company/communication.md

 back, and focusses channels.

 Note that knowledge in Slack is ephemeral, it's not a great storage of information.
-As such knowledge on a decision made in Slack, or elsewhere, should always be recorded on the a corresponding handbook page, a GitHub issue, or Google Doc to keep a log that also works for asynchronous communication.
+As such knowledge on a decision made in Slack, or elsewhere, should always be recorded in the GitHub issue or Google Doc on that topic to keep a log that also works for asynchronous communication.

 #### Recommended channels